• Contains antifungal, antibacterial, anti-inflammatory, and soothing agents in one formula

 • Stretch marks

-• Allergic reactions such as rash, swelling, or redness
+• Allergic skin reactions, such as redness, itching, swelling or rash

 Warnings

-• Do not use if allergic to hydrocortisone, nystatin, or any ingredient.
+Timodine Cream is not suitable for everyone.
+Do not use this medicine if you are allergic to hydrocortisone, nystatin, or any of the other ingredients.

 • What is Timodine Cream and what is it used for?